-- Wash clothing and linen as usual unless it is soiled with chemotherapy or body fluids.
+- Wash clothing and linen as usual unless it is soiled with chemotherapy (or other cancer medications) or body fluids.
 Use gloves and immediately put the soiled laundry in the washer separate from other laundry.
 If you don't have a washer available at the time, put laundry in a sealed plastic bag until it can be washed.

 - If chemotherapy is spilled on skin, irritation or rash may occur.
 Wash the area thoroughly with soap and water.
 If redness lasts more than an hour, call the doctor's office.
-You can avoid contact with skin by wearing gloves when handling chemotherapy, equipment or waste.
+You can avoid contact with skin by wearing gloves when handling cancer medications, equipment or waste.

 - For spills on the floor or in the home environment (not on your skin), your home health agency will supply you with a chemotherapy spill kit.
 Follow the instructions on the box exactly.

-- All cartridges, bags, bottles or tubing that contain chemotherapy must be disposed of in the supplied needle disposal box.
+- All cartridges, bags, bottles or tubing that contain cancer medications must be disposed of in the supplied needle disposal box.

 - Use gloves when handling all oral chemotherapy doses.

-- Keep all chemotherapy medications, equipment, waste, needle boxes, etc. out of reach of children and pets.
+- Keep all cancer medications, equipment, waste, needle boxes, etc. out of reach of children and pets.

 - Patients and their sexual partners should use condoms for at least 48 hours after treatment to prevent exposure to these medications in semen and vaginal fluid.
 Effective birth control should always be used during treatment to prevent pregnancy, as these medications can cause harm to an unborn baby.

 There has been some research into the effects chronic exposure to these medications has on nurses and pharmacists, but very little is known about the effect on caregivers.
-Acute exposure to body fluids or the chemotherapy drug itself can cause rash, nausea and vomiting, dizziness, abdominal pain, headache, nasal sores and allergic reactions.
-Exposure over a longer period of time (such as is seen with nurses and pharmacists) is thought to be associated with birth defects, reproductive losses and cancer later in life.
+Acute exposure to body fluids or the cancer medicine itself can cause rash, nausea and vomiting, dizziness, abdominal pain, headache, nasal sores and allergic reactions.
+Exposure over a longer period of time (such as is seen with nurses and pharmacists) is thought to be associated with birth defects, miscarriage and cancer later in life.

-Receiving chemotherapy as an outpatient is much more common than in the past and is much more convenient than getting treatment in a hospital over several days.
+Receiving cancer treatment as an outpatient is much more common than in the past and is much more convenient than getting treatment in a hospital over several days.
 However, simple precautions need to be taken to make sure everyone at home stays safe.
 Learn more in OncoLink's home safety section.